mhahnFr/CallstackLibrary/README.md

 The complete set of features is described in the [wiki][3].

-## Upcoming features
-The callstacks are currently created using the information of the dynamic linker.
-In the future, parsing of the debug symbols will be added.

 ### Final notes
 This library is licensed under the terms of the GPL 3.0.